 The Allen is straightforward to assemble, with frame tubes that snap together, held in place with D-clips.
 This process was tricky to get the hang of at first, resulting in some pinched fingers, but setup got easier with practice.
-The trailer attaches to the bike with a steel adaptor that's clamped to the frame by the rear quick release skewer, as do all the trailers we tested.
+The trailer attaches to the bike with a steel adapter that's clamped to the frame by the rear quick release skewer, as do all the trailers we tested.
 The hitch uses a male-female system so that the end of the trailer's tow arm slots over the protruding hitch.
 Of all the hitch types we tested, this was the least user-friendly.

 Inserting the hitch into the tow arm required lining the trailer up perfectly with the bike, which often took several tries.
 We had to lean the bike over to get the angle of the hitch to match the tow arm, which is tricky to do with one hand and isn't conducive to keeping your hands clean if you're on your way to work.
-Most of the other trailers, including the Thule Chariot Cross, the Burley D'Lite, and the Burley Bee, had hitches that were easier to line up and attach.
+Most of the other trailers, including the Thule Chariot models, the Burley D'Lite models, and the Burley Bee, had hitches that were easier to line up and attach.
 As with all of the trailers we tested, the Allen's hitch may not work with every bike; for more on this, see our Buying Advice Guide.

-This bike trailer is a great affordable option for families who want to give bike trailers a try but aren't ready to invest in all the bells and whistles yet.
+This is a great affordable option for families who want to give bike trailers a try but aren't ready to invest in all the bells and whistles yet.
 It is best suited to shorter trips on paved roads around town.
 This is a solid trailer for hauling kiddos or cargo, but probably not both at once.
 Exceptional ventilation and big windows make the Allen a good option for fair-weather climates.